2nzi/MLflowProject-Train/README.md

 You can then simply run `source secrets.sh` or `./secrets.sh` to export all your environmnet variables at once.

-launch `mlflow run  https://github.com/2nzi/MLflowProject-Train.git -A gpus=all` to tri the github.
+launch `mlflow run  https://github.com/2nzi/MLflowProject-Train.git -A gpus=all` to try the github.